Laci1953/RC2014-CPM/te/readme.txt

 Once the file is read, the browse/search operations prove to be quick (compared for example with the performance of WordStar), because no more file read operations are needed, all the text is in the memory.

-As a conclusion:

-- The TE editor 128KB version will work only for RC2014 systems provided with 64MB CF
+As a conclusion: the TE editor 128KB version will work only for RC2014 systems provided with my "custom CP/M"
-- The TE editor 128KB version will NOT work with the "classic" RC2014's CP/M, my "custom" large TPA CP/M must be used (use CPM/PutSys/SIO_PutSys_CF64_CPM_DA00H.hex)
-- The TE editor 128KB version will work only with SC108 boards (or compatible) provided with a SCM version containing the (undocumented) API function $2B (write A to address DE on Upper 64KB RAM).
-I received my SCM EPROM in July this year, an it contains this function.
-I hope that also older versions of SCM contain this function.

 Comparing the two versions of TE (128KB vs. 512KB), the 512KB version is by far the best.